Enmichaneros/Enmichaneros.github.io/README.md

 ### Education
 * Cumulative GPA: 4.0
-* Fall Major Relevant Courses:
+* Relevant Courses:
+  * Fall 2016:
     * Data Structures and Algorithms
     * Elementary Probability and Statistics
-* Spring Major Relevant Courses:
+  * Spring 2017:
     * Computer Organization and Architecture
     * Programming Language Concepts
     * Differential Equations
     * Statistical Methods II

 ### Work Experience
 * Nothing here...yet!
 (As of writing this, I'm currently waiting for a response to my applications for research assistant and CS teaching assistant!)